boekenbox/gitbook-beta/troubleshooting/critical-errors.md

 **Possible solutions:**

 * Double check if your master key and secret are correct and do not start or end with a blank space.
-* Verify that you are running the correct edition of Gunbot.
+* Verify that you are running the correct edition of bitRage.
 * If the problem persists: contact your reseller.